L3-iGrant/slate/source/index.html.md

 `DELETE /organizations/{organizationID}/subscribe-token`

-Deletes a token for an organization
+Deletes the subscription token for an organisation.
+This is usually called when the organisation disables a key-based subscription method or when the subscription method is changed to other forms. e.g. using organization IDAM.

 <h3 id="delete__organizations_{organizationid}_subscribe-token-parameters">Parameters</h3>